Pectoralis major: Variation

 The more frequent variations include greater or less extent of attachment to the ribs and sternum, varying size of the abdominal part or its absence, greater or less extent of separation of sternocostal and clavicular parts, fusion of clavicular part with deltoid, and decussation in front of the sternum.
 Deficiency or absence of the sternocostal part is not uncommon and more frequent than absence of the clavicular part.

 Poland syndrome is a rare congenital condition in which the whole muscle is missing, most commonly on one side of the body.
 This may accompany absence of the breast in females.
 The sternalis muscle may be a variant form of the pectoralis major or the rectus abdominis.
 [Submuscular and intramuscular surgical implants (similar to breast augmentation implants) may be available from plastic surgeons to modify aesthetic contours, mass, and asymmetry or variation in both males and females.]

+The chondroepitrochlearis is an uncommon muscular variation associated with pectoralis major.
+It consists of an atypical musculotendinous structure that arises from the pectoralis major and attaches to the medial epicondyle of the humerus.